VMware vSphere Container Storage Plug-in 3.x | 17 MAR 2023

 Version 3.1.0

-• Fixed the logic of selecting a datastore in a topology aware setup to ensure local host datastores are selected for volume provisioning when topology is defined at a cluster or a higher level entity.
+• Fixed the logic of selecting a datastore in a topology aware setup to ensure local host datastores are not selected for volume provisioning when topology is defined at a cluster or a higher level entity.

 • Prevent deletion of critical migration CRs when volumes are temporarily lost from vCenter Server.